 2a.
 On success, "204 No Content" shall be returned and the payload body of the POST response shall be empty.

 After responding the request, the NF Service Consumer (i.e. the AMF) shall send NAS message to the UE to trigger re-authentication and re-authorization for the given slice.

+If Slice-Specific Authentication and Authorization is triggered by the AAA Server as described in clause 4.2.9.3 of 3GPP TS 23.502 [3], the AMF shall set "status" attribute for the given slice listed in "nssaaStatusList" attribute to "PENDING" (See 3GPP TS 29.518 [x]).

 2b.
 On failure, one of the HTTP status code listed in Table 6.1.7.3-1 shall be returned.
 For a 4xx/5xx response, the message body shall contain a ProblemDetails structure with the "cause" attribute set to one of the application error listed in Table 6.1.7.3-1.